 Inspection and Review of Educational Records

-You may inspect and review your education records upon request to the appropriate record custodian.
+A student may inspect and review their education records upon request to the appropriate record custodian.

-Submit a written request which identifies as precisely as possible the record or records you wish to inspect to the record custodian or an appropriate University staff person.
-The record custodian or an appropriate University staff member will make the needed arrangements for access as promptly as possible and notify you of the time and place where the records may be inspected.
+A student may submit a written request which identifies as precisely as possible the record or records they wish to inspect to the record custodian or an appropriate University staff person.
+The record custodian or an appropriate University staff member will make the needed arrangements for access as promptly as possible and notify the student of the time and place where the records may be inspected.
 Access must be given in 45 days or less from the receipt of the request.

-When a record contains information about more than one student, you may inspect and review only the records which relate to you.
-Bellevue University reserves the right to refuse to permit you to inspect the following records:
+When records contain information about more than one student, the requesting student may inspect and review only the records which relate to them.
+Bellevue University reserves the right to refuse to permit a student to inspect the following:

 - Records connected with an application to attend Bellevue University if that application was denied.